ameriod/loading-injector/README.md

-Loading
+Loading Injector
 =======

-Library to inject loading views into a layout
+Android Library to inject loading views into layouts